 Jeff DahlbergJeff Dahlberg is a freelance writer who lives in the Western New York region of the United States.
 As he is a revert from lapsed Catholicism and practical atheism, his salvation is a work in progress.

 Jeff StempelJeff Stempel converted to Catholicism from agnosticism in 2006.
-He is married to his beautiful wife of two years, a father of one, and works as a software developer in the Twin Cities.
+He is married to his beautiful wife of seven years, a father of three, and works as a software developer in the Twin Cities.
 He blogs at Traditional Roman Catholic Thoughts.